BertrandKevin/Save-IMU-data-from-Reach-M-Plus/README.md

     c.
 On the right window of WinSCP, go to
 	-> "Save-IMU-data-from-Reach-M-Plus-master"
 		-> "TXT-Files"
     d.
-Now, you can drag and drop all files of this folder and then delete them on the Reach.
+Now, you can drag and drop all files of this folder to your computer and then delete them on the Reach.
   ####  On Linux / macOS
     a.
 Open a new Terminal window
     b.
 Type this command line: sudo scp -r root@IpAddressOfTheReach:/home/root/Save-IMU-Data-from-Reach-M-Plus-master/TXT-Files/ ~/Downloads/